intelsdi-x/swan/scripts/jupyter/README.md

 ```
 Where `fill` parameter fills area between Baseline and  selected aggressor. `to_max` shows comparison between Baseline and a 'worst case'.

-'worst case' in this case means max latency violations, for all aggressors in each load point.
+'worst case' in this case means max latency violations, for all aggressors at each load point.

 ![sensitivity_chart](docs/sensitivity_chart.png)